adamsilver/adamsilver.io-jekyll/_posts/2016-05-17-hello-ux-designer.md

 title: Hello UX designer
 date: 2016-05-17 09:00:01
 categories: ux
+description: Everyone's responsible for UX.
+You are too.
 ---

 I always get a bit frustrated if an individual thinks they're solely responsible for UX because that’s not true.
 Design is always better when people work together.